Charcoal-SE/charcoal-se.github.io/pings/index.md

 <section>

-### I have a question about how to use SmokeDetector/metasmoke/FDSC {#question}
+### I have a question about how to use SmokeDetector, metasmoke, or one of the userscripts {#question}

 Just ask in [Charcoal HQ](http://chat.stackexchange.com/rooms/11540/charcoal-hq)!
 There are always lots of regulars there willing to answer your questions.
-We also have a [wiki](https://charcoal-se.org/smokey) for SmokeDetector, and [instructions](https://github.com/Charcoal-SE/Userscripts/wiki/FDSC) for FDSC which will answer many of your questions for you.
+We also have a [wiki](https://charcoal-se.org/smokey) for SmokeDetector and the MS API which should answer many of your questions.
 </section>
 <section>

-### I have a feature request for SmokeDetector/metasmoke/FDSC {#feature-request}
+### I have a feature request for one of the projects {#feature-request}

 First, put your idea out the folks in Charcoal HQ.
-If there seems to be a general consensus that it is a good idea, make an issue on the appropriate GitHub repository so that it is easier to track and makes it harder to forget about it.
+If there seems to be a general consensus that it sounds like a good idea, make an issue on the appropriate GitHub repository.
+That way it's easier to track and discuss, and we won't forget about it.
 </section>
 <section>

 ### I'd like to contact the SmokeDetector maintainers {#smokey-maintainers}

-Ping whichever of the following people happen to be in the room at the moment: Undo, ArtOfCode, angussidney, Thomas Ward, hichris123, Andy, ferrybig.
+Ping whichever of the following people happen to be in the room at the moment: Undo, ArtOfCode, angussidney, Thomas Ward, Andy, tripleee.
 </section>
 <section>